 - Punitive damages

-What to Do If You Recognize Signs of Abuse in a New York Nursing Home
+What to Do if You Recognize Signs of Abuse

 You can also fill out a Nursing Home Complaint Form with the New York Department of Health.
 They’ll review your submission and let you know how they plan on handling your complaint.
 There’s also a Nursing Home Complaint Hotline you can find on the Department of Health website.

-Statute of Limitations for Nursing Home Abuse Claims in New York
+Statute of Limitations for Personal Injury Claims in New York

-Make sure to hire a nursing home abuse lawyer as soon as you notice signs of mistreatment.
+Make sure to hire a personal injury attorney as soon as you notice signs of mistreatment.
 Doing so will afford you the time you need to file a lawsuit within New York’s statute of limitations.
 Failure to file within the relevant timeframe will make it extremely difficult, if not impossible, to file a lawsuit.

 We Offer No-Cost Legal Services for Abuse Victims in New York

-Call Morelli Law Firm today for a free case evaluation.
+Contact Morelli Law Firm today for a free case evaluation.
 We’ll discuss the details of your case and get the ball rolling on your claim.
-Our team has decades of experience protecting the elderly from abuse, and will work tirelessly until the party responsible for your loved one’s mistreatment is held accountable.
+Our team has decades of experience protecting the elderly from abuse and will work tirelessly until the party responsible for your loved one’s mistreatment is held accountable.